 - 1.05.1 Attaining health equity requires organizational investment in building a culture of health equity.
-Meeting the standards for the Multicultural Health Care Distinction (MHCD) by the National Committee for Quality Assurance (NCQA) is required to build a program to reduce documented disparities and to develop culturally and linguistically appropriate communication strategies. - 1.05.2 The Contractor must achieve or maintain NCQA Multicultural Health Care Distinction (MHCD) by year end 2023.
-The Contractor must demonstrate compliance by submitting the following to Covered California: - 1) By June 30, 2022, evidence of NCQA MHCD or workplan to achieve the Distinction. - 2) For Contractors unable to demonstrate NCQA MHCD by December 30, 2022, for an early achievement credit per Attachment 14, the following schedule to achieve Distinction by year end 2023 must be met: - a) June 30, 2022: Submit workplan to achieve NCQA MHCD by December 29, 2023 - b) January 31, 2023: 1st Progress Report - c) August 31, 2023: 2nd Progress Report - d) December 29, 2023: Evidence of NCQA MHCD achievement
+Meeting the standards for the Multicultural Health Care Distinction (MHCD) by the National Committee for Quality Assurance (NCQA) is required to build a program to reduce documented disparities and to develop culturally and linguistically appropriate communication strategies. - 1.05.2 For Measurement Year 2022, t The Contractor must achieve or maintain NCQA Multicultural Health Care Distinction (MHCD) by year -end 2023.
+The Contractor must demonstrate compliance by submitting the following to Covered California: - 1) By January 31 June 30, 2022, evidence of NCQA MHCD or workplan to achieve the Distinction. - For Contractors unable to demonstrate NCQA MHCD by December 30January 31, 2022, for an early achievement credit per Attachment 14, the following schedule to achieve Distinction by year\-end 2023 must be met: - a) June 30, January 31, 2022: Submit workplan to achieve NCQA MHCD by December 2930, 20232 - b) January 31, 2023 May 31, 2022: 1st Progress Report - c) August 31, 2023 September 30, 2022: 2nd Progress Report - d) December 2930, 20232: Evidence of NCQA MHCD achievement